 - 10/15: “The Cohen sisters, former residents of this place, and well known, will open manicuring parlors tomorrow in the Beedle block, room 208.
 Shampooing, face massage, scalp treatment, and manicuring, their specialties.
 Also switches and pugs made from combings.”

 - 10/23: “The five Wolk brother have opened a big department store” in Pittsburgh.
-“The Wolk brothers are all well known here, all having at one time been in business in Homestead, Jesse Wolk, one of the firm, still being in the shoe business here.”
+“The Wolk brothers are all well known here, all having at one time been in business in Homestead, Jesse Wolk, one of the firm, still being in the shoe business here…Sol Wolk, who was in the shoe business here for a number of years, will have general supervision over the store.”
 Apparently each had been in a different line of business and now they were “[pooling] their interest.”
 Article below, as it sheds light on one way families supported each other in business.

 - 1/12: “The suit entered by Mrs. Harry Arons, of 545 Dickson street, against C.H.
 Siegel, for disorderly conduct, came up before the grand jury on Wednesday and the bill was ignored.
 The costs, amounting to about $33, were placed upon the prosecutor.”
 (That is a large sum!)